 According to a new report from TransUnion, the burden of student loans on young people, ages 20 through 29, is much heavier than it was for that age group a decade ago.
-On average, a twenty something today has about $25,000 in student loan debt.
+On average, a twenty-something today has about $25,000 in student loan debt.

 That is up about $10,000 from 2005.
 There are several reasons for that according to some economists and financial experts but it is a point of common observation that the consistent uprising in student loans is mainly due to the poor management of debt by the individuals and stringent monetary policies adopted by the state.

-In order to eradicate the burden of student loans and making it more effective, students have to take initiative in combating this situation by efficiently managing the debt and using it to productive purposes.
+In order to eradicate the burden of student loans and making it more effective, students have to take initiative in combating this situation by efficiently managing the debt and using it for productive purposes.

 For some, student loans were a necessary burden during college which led to a better paying job in the field of their choice.
 Too many student loans develop a feeling of free money available to students at their disposal or just something to deal with after graduation.
-No matter what the perspective is, student loan is causing individuals to start drowning in debt and getting stressed when they are unable pay off.
+No matter what the perspective is, the student loan is causing individuals to start drowning in debt and getting stressed when they are unable to pay off.

-According to a recent research, average student in the United States graduate with the debt of around $40,000 in student loans and those who continued higher degrees and witched to majors or went back to school that number gets significantly larger.
+According to recent research, average student in the United States graduate with the debt of around $40,000 in student loans, and those who continued higher degrees and witched to majors or went back to school that number gets significantly larger.
 In fact, according to the Federal Reserve Board Survey of Consumer Finances, almost 19 percent of borrowers owe $50,000 and above (with 5.6 percent owing over $100,000).

 EDUCATION DEBT IS GOOD DEBT:

-There is no doubt that study can improve one’s finances and but generally we know quite a lot of people who owe so much of debt with no real earnings to make up for that.
-An enormous amount of satisfaction is guarantee as result of learning but that would only be possible if burden of debt is not that gigantic which seems so inevitable.
+There is no doubt that study can improve one’s finances and but generally we know quite a lot of people who owe so much debt with no real earnings to make up for that.
+An enormous amount of satisfaction is a guarantee as result of learning but that would only be possible if the burden of debt is not that gigantic which seems so inevitable.
 Too much debt acquired specifically for learning would be a great step-change as the probable outcome of higher education would enable higher future income prospects.